Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Bosonic Quantum Information

 Based on this finding of universality, ref.~\cite{sefi2011decompose} developed a systematic way of performing the decomposition of any unitary generated by polynomial Hamiltonians to a basic set of Gaussian unitaries $\left\{e^{i\pi\left(\hat{p}^2+\hat{q}^2\right)/2}, e^{i t_1\hat{q}}, e^{i t_2\hat{q}^2} \right\}$ and the cubic phase gate $ \hat{V}(\gamma)=e^{i\gamma \hat{q}^3}. $ The choice of the non-Gaussian unitary is not unique; the cubic phase gate, generated by $\hat{q}^3$, is chosen since it is one of the most simple non-Gaussian unitaries.

 There are a number of experimental proposals of realizing the cubic phase gate in the optical domain, involving genuine non-Gaussian resource states and Gaussian operations combined with feed-forward~\cite{gkp2001,ghose2007non,marek2011deterministic,sabapathy2018states}.
 The cubic phase gate can be realized by consuming the cubic phase state $ \ket{\gamma} = \hat{V}(\gamma)\ket{0}_p = \int dq e^{i\gamma q^3}\ket{q} $ as the resource state, where $\ket{0}_p$ is the zero-momentum state at the infinite squeezing limit and unnormalizable~\cite{gkp2001}.
 Normalized version of cubic phase state can be defined by having a finite squeezing to begin with.
 While optical realization is still challenging, microwave engineering of cubic phase gate and states have been achieved~\cite{hillmann2020universal, Kudra_2022}.
-However, for the realization of non-Gaussian control for microwave superconducting cavities, the cubic phase gate as a resource is likely not the most practical option, as the nonlinearity of Joesphson junctions readily gives the necessary nonlinearity to be universal \cite{heeres2017implementing, ma2021quantum,eickbusch2022fast}.
+However, for the realization of non-Gaussian control for microwave superconducting cavities, the cubic phase gate as a resource is likely not the most practical option, as \QZ{Josephson} junctions readily gives the necessary nonlinearity to be universal \cite{heeres2017implementing, ma2021quantum,eickbusch2022fast}.
 The difficulty instead comes with mitigating the propagation of errors.

-Other types of non-Gaussian states include Fock states, the 0N state $ \ket{ON}\propto \left(\ket{0}+a\ket{N}\right) $~\cite{sabapathy2018states} and GKP states~\cite{gkp2001} that are most relevant to this review.
+Other types of non-Gaussian states include Fock states, the ON state $ \ket{ON}\propto \left(\ket{0}+a\ket{N}\right) $~\cite{sabapathy2018states} and GKP states~\cite{gkp2001} that are most relevant to this review.
 We discuss universality of GKP states plus Gaussian operations in Chapter~\ref{sec:gkp_universality}.